-Wind Turbine Base
+Wind Turbine Foundation

 A wind turbine must be well anchored to the ground on which it is located.
 Sometimes a shallow foundation is used for cost reasons.
 The base is made of concrete and is equipped with penetrations through which electrical wiring can pass.

 However, the possibility of making floating windmills without direct anchoring to the seabed is being investigated.

-Wind Generator Mast
+Wind Tower Mast

-The Gondola and the Electric Generator
+Nacelle and Electric Generator

 In the nacelles, a wind meter is installed to activate or deactivate the rotation of the blades depending on the wind speed.